 The Private Housing Act includes important protections for tenants as well as guidelines regarding tenant and landlord responsibilities.

-For more information please visit the website provided: /www.gov.scot/publications/private-residential-tenancies-landlords-quide/
+For more information please visit the website provided: /www.gov.scot/publications/private-residential-tenancies-landlordsguide/

-TOP TIP USE THE PROPERTY CHECKLIST PULL OUT IN THE MIDDLE OF THIS BOOKLET TO HELP YOU DECIDE ON A PROPERTY!
+USE THE PROPERTY CHECKLIST PULL OUT IN THE MIDDLE OF THIS BOOKLET TO HELP YOU DECIDE ON A PROPERTY!